-In the previous chapter, two econometric models were identified; first of which was ARDL which examines the long-run and short-run dynamics relationship between FDI, and economic growth.
+In the previous chapter, two econometric models were identified; first of which was ARDL which examines the long-run and short-run dynamics relationship between Foreign Direct Investment and Economic growth and other variables included in the study.
 This was the latent approach of cointegration proposed by Pesaran et al, (2001) that is not consistent but efficient in the sample case.
 Secondly the causality testing procedure by Granger (1969) within the Pairwise causality testing procedure was suggested for the estimation process.

-This chapter therefore presents the results when the aforementioned econometric techniques were used to examine the long-run and short-run relationship between FDI and economic growth in Pakistan (1975-2013).
+This chapter therefore presents the results when the aforementioned econometric techniques were used to examine the long-run and short-run relationship between FDI, TO, TD, INF, DS, GCF and Economic Growth (EG) in Pakistan.
 The chapter is classified into seven sections.
 The first two sections provide the descriptive statistics and results of unit roots test respectively.
 The result of Bound test of cointegration will be presents in third sections.
 The four sections provide the findings of the pair-wise granger causality test and hypothesis testing.
 The six sections provide the diagnostic tests for the estimated model and the last sections present the Results discussions.

-5.1 Descriptive Statistics
+5.1 Descriptive Statistic